switch-blade-stuff/sekhmet/spec.md

         -> release                  (Export binaries with no debug information)
 ```

-## Build

-There are 3 build types: editor, debug & release.
-Plugins built from within the editor are always built using the `editor` build type.
-This build type includes debug
-symbols, editor-only assets, and extra compile definitions such as `SEK_EDITOR`.
-Plugins built for export can be either built in debug or release mode.
-Debug mode includes debug symbols and debug-only
-assets.
-Release mode is fully-stripped and only contains release mode assets.

-Users cannot add/remove build types, as the engine only recognizes and is able to use these 3, however they can
-configure properties of these build types, such as adding compile definitions and modifying cmake and compiler flags.
-In addition, users can modify and specialize build targets (ex. win-x64) and toolchains, which will be used by the 3
-build types.

 ## Config registry

 Engine stores it's configuration in the config registry system.
 Config registry contains a tree with every node being